-The Council maintains the London Councils scheme of a 40-minute period for loading or unloading items or other goods from the vehicle and maintain a 10-minute minimum observation period for goods vehicles and 5-minute observation period for passenger vehicles.
+The Council maintains the London Councils scheme of a 20-minute period for loading or unloading items or other goods from the vehicle and maintain a 5-minute minimum observation period for goods vehicles and 2-minute observation period for passenger vehicles.
 If loading/unloading activity is not seen within these observation periods enforcement action will be taken.

-5.19 Restricted Parking Zones
+5.19 Restricted Parking Zones - Deptford High Street

 Restricted Parking Zones (RPZs) are a form of parking control which minimise the need for traditional on-street yellow lines and signs to control parking and loading.
-They are typically used in town centres.